Processionals

 Trumpet Voluntary (Purcell)

-Canon on a Theme from "Glorificamus" by John Redford
+Variations on a Theme from "Glorificamus"

 The Agincourt Hymn by John Dunstable